simonhuwiler/roccatvulcan/README.md

 The Api will search automaticly for your keyboard.
 Although it may be possible, that your keyboard version is unknown.
 Then you need to provide a productId.
 If the keyboard is not found, you will see all possible devices in your terminal.
 Copy the Id of the corresponding one.

 `layout`
 The keyboard layout.
-At the moment only `ch-de` supported.
-Duplicate the folder `keyboardlayout/ch-de` and make your own!
+Supported layouts:
+  * `ch-de` for Swiss
+  * `de-de` for Germany (thanks to Erik!)

+Add your own support by duplicating and editing the folder `keyboardlayout/ch-de`!

 `ready` (optional)
 Callback after keyboard is initialised.